What is Brave Browser?

 On my desktop, I’ve saved 44 minutes.
 That’s an extra Game of Thrones episode.
 Brave FTW.

 I believe that’s the greatest and one of the most valuable features that Brave has.
 I never actually thought from that kind of perspective before, that ads & trackers are actually stealing our time.
-They make the websites load slower and we pay for them with our time.
+They make the websites load slower and we pay for them with our time and data.
 So if you’re not a fan of ads and they are stealing 20 minutes of your time each month then maybe there’s a call for a change.
 Your time is valuable.
 Take back the control over your privacy.

 I’m going to leave you a shameless affiliate link.
-Meaning I will gain $5 in BAT Tokens if you’re going to download it through my affiliate link and going to use it at least for a month.
+Meaning I will gain up to $7.5 in BAT Tokens (depending on your region) if you’re going to download it through my affiliate link and going to use it at least for a month.
 I’m not ashamed to admit that, it’s a great browser I’m using it myself and yes, I’m advertising it as well.

 Click the banner above to Download Brave Web Browser.